-- 2.1 We will not discriminate unreasonably in the operation of this policy on the basis of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity; race, religion or belief, sex, or sexual orientation.
-We aim to promote equal opportunities and comply with the requirements of the Equality Act 2010. - 2.2 Domestic abuse violates Human Rights under international law because it denies victims their rights including: - The right not to be treated in an inhuman and degrading way - The right to respect for private and family life (including the right to physical and psychological integrity) - The right to life accommodation options.
-This includes sustaining their current accommodation where possible and preventing the need to present as homeless.
-It is hoped that an early intervention approach will enable victims to avoid the potential trauma of emergency accommodation, living in an unfamiliar area (away from existing support networks) and reducing the likelihood of financial hardship associated with homelessness.
+- 4.1 We will not discriminate unreasonably in the operation of this policy on the basis of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity; race, religion or belief, sex, or sexual orientation.
+We aim to promote equal opportunities and comply with the requirements of the Equality Act 2010. - 4.2 We understand that it is important to recognise differences between all protected characteristics when dealing with domestic abuse.
+It follows that different approaches and resources are needed when addressing domestic abuse with different groups. - 4.3 Domestic abuse violates Human Rights under international law because it denies victims their rights including: - The right not to be treated in an inhuman and degrading way - The right to respect for private and family life (including the right to physical and psychological integrity) - The right to life